kubernetes-sigs/container-object-storage-interface-spec/spec.md

 }

 message ProvisionerCreateBucketResponse {
+    // This field is REQUIRED
     // bucket_id returned here is expected to be the globally unique
     // identifier for the bucket in the object storage provider string bucket_id = 1;

+    // This field is REQUIRED
+    // bucket_info contains metadata about the created bucket
+    // which allows clients to connect to the object storage provider BucketInfo bucket_info = 2;
 }

 message ProvisionerDeleteBucketRequest {